annajyang/BeehivesBuzzing/README.md

 The rest of the code in that folder is my own, with segments taken from Nolasco's work to split the data into test, train, and val sets by ratios.

 ## Machine Learning
+All of the machine learning code was written by me, and it is all of the files in the folder "Beehive_state_classification," aside from those mentioned above for the data processing.